-Massachusetts FAIR Plan Operating Gain or Loss 1000-2013 (Millions of Dollars)
+Massachusetts FAIR Plan Operating Gain or Loss 2000-2014

-Prior to 2004 homeowners' rate changes under MPIUA were restricted by statute.
-In territories where its market share was extensive, the plan was permitted to increase pricing only by the statewide average of the top 10 companies.
-As a result, in the eight-year period from 1997 to 2004, the annual average price increase was capped at 1 percent.
-However, a bill passed in December 2004 allowed the insurance commissioner to consider predicted hurricane losses and cost of reinsurance when reviewing the pricing of the plan.
-As a result, starting from 2006, the rates could be adjusted upward, thereby giving the FAIR Plan an actuarially sound pricing basis going forward.
+December 2004 allowed the insurance commissioner to consider predicted hurricane losses and cost of reinsurance when reviewing the pricing of the plan.
+As a result, starting in 2006, the rates could be adjusted upward, thereby giving the FAIR Plan an actuarially sound pricing basis.

-MPIUA is one of the few plans that offer coverage almost comparable to a homeowners policy.
+MPIUA is one of the few plans that offer coverage almost comparable to a private homeowners policy.
 The plan also offers a form of guaranteed replacement cost coverage, which pays up to \$1 million to rebuild a home.
-Legislation that would have revised the plan's coverage and allowed the plan to stop offering unlimited replacement cost coverage failed to pass the Massachusetts legislature in 2008.
+Legislation that would have revised the coverage and allowed the plan to stop offering unlimited replacement cost coverage failed to pass the Massachusetts Legislature in 2008.